danborn-dominic/team2-mBot/README.md

 # team2-mBot
-Arduino and controls code for the mBot Mega
+Arduino and controls code for the mBot Mega.

 ## Installation and deployment